-Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
+Prior Authorization - Approval in advance to get services.
 Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
-Covered drugs that need prior authorization are marked in the formulary.